List of Star Wars films: Unproduced and abandoned projects

+Untitled Zack Snyder film

-In the 2000s Zack Snyder pitched an adult-oriented film to Lucasfilm, but conversations ceased by the time Disney acquired the company in 2012.
+In the 2000s Zack Snyder had pitched an adult-oriented film to Lucasfilm, but conversations ceased by the time Disney acquired the company in 2012.
 The project was redeveloped as Rebel Moon (2023).

+Spin-off films centered on Boba Fett and Yoda

-In early 2013, Bob Iger announced the development of a spin-off film written by Simon Kinberg, reported by Entertainment Weekly to focus on bounty hunter Boba Fett during the original trilogy.
+In early 2013, Bob Iger announced the development of spin-off films focusing on Han Solo, Boba Fett, and Yoda.
+Simon Kinberg was announced to be the screenwriter of the Boba Fett film shortly afterward.
 In mid-2014, Josh Trank was officially announced as the director of an undisclosed spin-off film, but had left the project a year later due to creative differences, causing a teaser for the film to be scrapped from Star Wars Celebration.
-By October 2018, the Fett film was reportedly no longer in production, with the studio instead focusing on The Mandalorian, which utilizes a similar character.
+Though it was later revealed that Trank was removed from the project following behind the scenes issues on Fantastic Four.
+In May 2020, Trank confirmed that his planned Star Wars film was the Boba Fett film.
+In May 2018, it was reported that James Mangold would direct the Boba Fett movie, with Kinberg still attached as screenwriter.
+Five months later, the film was announced to be cancelled, with Lucasfilm instead focusing their attention on The Mandalorian, which utilized a similar character to Fett.
+Mangold confirmed his brief involvement in 2023, revealing he wrote a "borderline R-rated" script.
+He cited the poor commercial performance of Solo as the main reason for the film's cancellation.

+Obi-Wan: A Star Wars Story

+In 2017, it was announced that an anthology film focused on Obi-Wan Kenobi was in development with Stephen Daldry set as director and writer.
+In May 2018, the film was reportedly titled Obi-Wan: A Star Wars Story, with a plot involving Kenobi protecting a young Luke Skywalker on the planet Tatooine during tensions between local farmers and Tusken Raiders.
+Production on the film was expected to take place in Northern Ireland under the working title Joshua Tree in 2019.
+The film was cancelled in 2018, later being re-developed as a TV series for Disney+, which aired in 2022.

+Potential sequels to Rogue One and Solo

 Rogue One and Solo actors Felicity Jones, Alden Ehrenreich and Emilia Clarke all stated that their contracts also included future installments.
 Solo director Ron Howard said that while no sequel was in development, it was up to the fans to decide.
-Kennedy and Glover also said that a film focusing on Lando could happen, but was not a priority.
-(A Lando series was later announced.)
 Although critics noted that Solo left room open for sequels, in 2022, Howard confirmed that the studio had no plans to make one.